cisagov/ScubaGear/baselines/defender.md

 this feature may slow down message delivery to the user due to the scanning.

-### 2.8.1 Policy
+### Policies
+#### MS.DEFENDER.8.1v1

-- At least one Safe Attachments Policy SHALL include all agency domains—and by extension—all users.
+At least one Safe Attachments Policy SHALL include all agency domains and by extension all users.
+- _Rationale:_ TODO
+- _Last modified:_ June 2023

+#### MS.DEFENDER.8.2v1
-- The action for malware in email attachments SHALL be set to block.
+The action for malware in email attachments SHALL be set to block.
+- _Rationale:_ TODO
+- _Last modified:_ June 2023

+#### MS.DEFENDER.8.3v1
-- Redirect emails with detected attachments to an agency-specified email SHOULD be enabled.
+Redirect emails with detected attachments to an agency-specified email SHOULD be enabled.
+- _Rationale:_ TODO
+- _Last modified:_ June 2023

+#### MS.DEFENDER.8.4v1
-- Safe attachments SHOULD be enabled for SharePoint, OneDrive, and Microsoft Teams.
+Safe attachments SHOULD be enabled for SharePoint, OneDrive, and Microsoft Teams.
+- _Rationale:_ TODO
+- _Last modified:_ June 2023

-### 2.8.2 Resources
+### Resources

 - [Safe Attachments in Microsoft Defender for Office 365 \| Microsoft Docs](https://docs.microsoft.com/en-us/microsoft-365/security/office-365-security/safe-attachments?view=o365-worldwide#safe-attachments-policy-settings)